Grand Egyptian Museum: Private Guided Tour

 Should I visit the GEM or the Egyptian Museum at Tahrir?

 If Tutankhamun is your priority: GEM.
-If you want the full sweep of Egyptian history, including Old Kingdom galleries, pre-dynastic artifacts, and the original Tahrir collection, both visits are worth it across two days.
-If you have only one museum day, the GEM.
+If you want the full sweep of Egyptian history — Old Kingdom galleries, pre-dynastic artifacts, and the original Tahrir collection — both visits are worth it across two days.
+If you have only one museum day, choose the GEM.

-Can I combine the GEM with a Giza plateau visit?
+Can I combine the GEM with a Giza Pyramids visit?

 Yes — this is our most recommended combination.
-See the Giza Pyramids + Grand Egyptian Museum tour.
-The GEM and the plateau are adjacent, and the combined day produces the most complete ancient Egypt experience available in Cairo.
+The GEM and the Giza Plateau are adjacent.
+A morning at the Pyramids followed by an afternoon at the GEM produces the most complete ancient Egypt experience available in Cairo.
+See our combined tour — $349 per person for the full day.

 Explore the tours above.
 Read the details.
 Ask questions if needed.
 Book only when it feels right.